 Golf on the Costa del Sol: while the region’s +300 days of sunshine mean that golf is very much a year-round sport in Andalucia, the best times of year to book a golf holiday are probably spring and autumn, when you get the sunshine without the searing summer temperatures.
 (Have a look at our pick of the best golf courses on the Costa del Sol.)

-Land Rover International Polo Tournament – Sotogrande; 28th July to 29th August: Sotogrande’s Santa Maria Polo Club hosts one of the highlights of the polo calendar every summer.
+Land Rover International Polo Tournament – Sotogrande; TBC, usually the whole month of August (28th July to 29th August): Sotogrande’s Santa Maria Polo Club hosts one of the highlights of the polo calendar every summer.
 One of the most prestigious events in Andalucia, it’s an occasion in which to see and be seen – obligatory glass of bubbly in hand – as much as it is to watch what’s going on out on the field.
+Have a look at our guide for more details.

-Sanlucar Horse Racing, Sanlucar de Barrameda; 10th to 27th August: This hell-for-leather horseback sprint along the Sanlucar sands goes all the way back to 1845.
+Sanlucar Horse Racing, Sanlucar de Barrameda; TBC for 2018 usually two 3 day races during August: This hell-for-leather horseback sprint along the Sanlucar sands goes all the way back to 1845.
 The setting’s superb and the atmosphere’s lively (with more than a drop or two of Manzanilla being supped).
 Best of all, though, you get right up close to the action and feel the thundering of hooves underfoot.

 Ski season in the Sierra Nevada: Europe’s most southerly ski resort opens for business every year with the first snows in December, before closing up again in late April (or even on occasions in late May).
 Which means that you can literally spend a morning on the slopes before dropping down to the coast and hitting the beach in the afternoon.